Passionate about birth and/or postpartum?

-Classes available (*** denotes classes that can be taught virtually / online):
+Our general catalog of classes (*** denotes classes that can be taught virtually / online):

 Interested in scheduling a workshop for your local doula community?
 Teri is available and willing to travel throughout the US to teach on a variety of topics.
 Combine topics to make a half day, full day, or full weekend Advanced Training Experience.

 Really listen to your clients.
 Meet them where they are at.
 What do they want?
 What do they need?
 What are their hopes and expectations?

 In watching your client, what is their body languages telling you?
 Are they open?
 Are they safe?
 Are they grounded?
 Are they trying to reposition their baby through movement?

 Trust yourself.
 Follow your instincts.
 Be compassionate and nurturing.
 Do what you’re moved to do.
 Say what you’re moved to say.
 Be authentic.

 Being on-call, waiting for a labor to start, then waiting on a baby to come can take a long time.
 You have to be able to sit in the waiting without getting bored, discouraged, or impatient.